A1Liu/a1liu/README.md

 - `VIM_DEBUG` - Debug flag for vim

 ### Installation Scripts
+This repository includes multiple installation scripts for setting up a new computer.
+For more information about installation, please see `install/README.md`.
 The following scripts are usable:

 - `shell` - Installs editor/Git configurations for a working shell.
 Install with